Stay up to date

 Malicious insiders can be current or retired employees, contractors, vendors, or anyone with authentic and authorised access to your cloud environment.
 The insider attack usually comes in sharing legitimate access to others or leaking sensitive data, and it remains a significant security threat to the cloud infrastructure.
 By deploying the cloud environment, businesses lose track of traditional security solutions and services, making it difficult to detect malicious inside activities or incidents because of inside attackers.

-The best way to avoid this is by constantly auditing and managing file sharing, enforce proper access control permissions, and identifying unusual activities.
+The best way to avoid this is by constantly auditing and managing file sharing, access permissions, and identifying unusual activities.

 Malware